Balbir Dutt

-Balbir Dutt is an Indian journalist.
-He is the Founder Director and Editor in Chief of Hindi daily Deshpran.
+Balbir Dutt is a veteran Indian journalist.
+He is the Founder and Chairman of Hindi daily Desh Pran.
 He is also the author of several scholar books.
 Dutt is the recipient of prestigious Padma Shri award.
+Dutt, at present, is the most experienced active journalist in India.
+He is into active journalism for last 62 years.

 Early life

 He was born in Rawalpindi in British India to a prominent and scholar family.
-His father Shri Shivdas Dutt was renowned a businessman in Rawalpindi.
+His father Shri Shivdas Dutt was a renowned businessman in Rawalpindi.
 His studies and upbringing took place in Rawalpindi, Dehradun, Ambala and Ranchi.

 Career

 Dutt started journalism in Ranchi and became editor of "Ranchi Express" in 1963.
-He edited weekly "Jai Matrubhumi" and daily "Deshpran".
+He edited weekly "Jai Matrubhumi" and daily "Desh Pran".
 He has been a writer and columnist in many newspapers and magazines.
 He is a member of, working Committee of South Asia Free Media Association, South Asian Association for Regional Cooperation.
 He is also a member of the "Editors guild of India" and "National Union of Journalists".
 He has taught editorial journalism and newspaper management in Ranchi University as a Guest Lecturer for 25 years.